 - a.
 Set in place an appropriate way to identify any member of cast and crew who is at increased risk from contracting COVID-19 and discuss their participation with them in the context of their own approach to risk and the health advice from their own health professionals (with consent) and, if appropriate, any production medical advisor.
-UK Government definitions and guidance for those are clinically vulnerable and clinically extremely vulnerable must always be followed. - Set and communicate a clear coronavirus COVID-19 symptom checking, isolation and return-to-work protocol for the production, in line with UK Government guidance.
-Cast and crew should have access to professional advice for interpreting test results and managing return to work, in line with PHE guidance. - C. Remind cast and crew that they must not come to work if they or a member of their household is displaying COVID-19 symptoms under existing UK Government guidance, this includes those who are advised to self-isolate as part of the UK Government's test and trace program.
+UK Government definitions and guidance for those who are clinically vulnerable and clinic - Set and communicate a clear coronavirus COVID-19 symptom checking, isolation and return-to-work protocol for the production, in line with UK Government guidance.
+Cast and crew should have access to professional advice for interpreting test results and managing return to work, in line with PHE guidance. - Remind cast and crew that they must not come to work if they or a member of their household are displaying COVID-19 symptoms under existing UK Government guidance, this includes those who are advised to self-isolate as part of the UK Government's test and trace program.